 - Office Timeline Basic also lets you create timelines scaled down to hours or minutes.
-Just click on the small Clock icon to add start and end times to your tasks and milestones.
+Just toggle on the Hours and minutes column in your data table to add start and end times to your tasks and milestones.

 - You can Drag & drop items in the Data tab to rearrange them, or quickly reorder them by their Start Date, End Date or any other criteria by clicking on the desired column header in your data list.

 C) Easily rearrange or update by Drag & Drop on the visual

 After you've finished adding your milestones and tasks in the Edit Data tab, it's time to move to the Timeline view.
 To access it, simply click on the Timeline tab from your data list.
 (Note: Once you've created your slide, you can also access the Timeline view by clicking the Edit Timeline button on the ribbon).